Barking - Gospel Oak Line User Group Refreshemnt

 Leytonstone High Road

 Leytonstone has up & come quite a bit in recent times (though so far without becoming yuppified), and has quite a lot going for it these days.
 Turn right outside the station, and a short walk brings you to the Bell – Fullers London Pride plus usually a guest beer, and good value food.
-Turn left outside the station, walk for 5/10 minutes to the town centre and you reach the Red Lion.
-Reopened on June 15th by the Antic Pub Company after a period of closure.
-Previously Zulu’s, original name now reinstated.
-This massive, long-neglected pub building is being restored in traditional style; much remains to be done but the transformation is already striking, making the most of the main bar’s grand scale and huge windows.
-Beers at reopening included Doom Bar, Purity and Redemption, plus extensive range of bottled beers.
-Promises to be a major and welcome addition to the local pub scene.
+Turn left outside the station, walk for 5/10 minutes to the town centre and you reach the Red Lion, now back to being a proper pub after many years as Zulu’s nightclub.
+This massive, long-neglected pub building has been stripped down and restored in traditional style, making the most of the main bar’s grand scale and huge windows.
+Wide range of real ales and interesting bottled beers (discounts on ales for CAMRA members), plus gastro-style food and a buzzing atmosphere.
+A major and very welcome addition to the local pub scene.
+What’s Cookin’, the justly-renowned roots/country music club is located at The Ex-Servicemen's Club in Harvey Road (just behind the Red Lion) - highly recommended for a great night out!

-A bit further along you come to the Walnut Tree, a decent medium-size Wetherspoons with a good range of real ales and food.
-Also at this end of town is the North Star in Browning Road (turn right off the High Road just before the Green Man roundabout) - an unspoilt little gem of a traditional local in the old "village" part of Leytonstone, with several real ales on tap and monthly country/roots music gigs courtesy of the What’s Cookin crew.
-Follow this link for upcoming gig details.
+A bit further along you come to the The Birds recently re-named and re-vamped in honour of Sir Alfred Hitchcock, who was born a little further back along the High Road towards Stratford.
+A bit further along across the road is the Walnut Tree, a decent medium-size Wetherspoons with a good range of real ales and food.
+Also at this end of town is the North Star in Browning Road (turn right off the High Road just before the Green Man roundabout) - an unspoilt little gem of a traditional local in the old "village" part of Leytonstone, with an ever-changing range of good real ales and a friendly welcome.

-Restaurants: try Elche tapas bar opposite the Bell, and Petch Siyam (Thai) in the town centre.
-The Star of India (near Green Man roundabout) has been in business under the same ownership for many years and the food is nothing less than delicious.
+Restaurants: The Star of India (near Green Man roundabout) has been in business under the same ownership for many years and the food is nothing less than delicious.
 It can get pretty busy even on mid-week evenings which is always a good sign.

 Barking

 Turn left outside the station and you come immediately to the Barking Dog – a cavernous Wetherspoons with guest ales & food at competitive prices.
-Just beyond across Wakering Road is the Spotted Dog, a traditional and historic pub with dark wood panelling and interesting local photos.
-Much bigger than it looks, it also has a lower level and beer garden and does a range of food.
-Beers are Shepherd Neame Kent’s Best and Courage Directors (the latter rebadged as Davy’s Wallop).
+Just beyond, across Wakering Road is the Spotted Dog, much bigger than it looks, it also has a lower level and beer garden and does a range of food.